Waerden001/Harmonic_Analysis_Database/Representations/README.md

 # Landscape of Representation Theory

 Here's an incomplete list of different flavours of "symmetries" that  we can consider their representations.
-Representations also have different flavours: over  complex, real, p-adic, finite (modular), and any number system that you can think of.
+Representations also have different flavours: over  complex, real, p-adic, finite fields, or any number system that you can think of.
 We can also organize atomic representations into more complicated, structured and compound representations.

 ## Finite groups